KalininGroup/mic-hackathon/index.md

 menu_icon: house-door
 ---

-## Update Dec 20th : Congratulations to all Winning teams for Mic-Hackathon 2024.
-All submissions can be found [here](https://kaliningroup.github.io/mic-hackathon/projects/) - We will be back soon!
+## Update Dec 20th: Congratulations to all the winning teams for Mic-Hackathon 2024!
+All submissions can be found [here](https://kaliningroup.github.io/mic-hackathon/projects/).
+We will be back soon!

 | Rank                  | Team Name          | Participants & Affiliations                           | Code Link                | Drive Link              |
 |-----------------------|--------------------|------------------------------------------------------|--------------------------|-------------------------|